prologin/prolotheme/archetypes/documentation/index.md

 title: "{{ replace .Name "-" " " | title }}"
 weight: FIXME
 authors: ["FIXME"]
-subtitle: FIXME
+description: FIXME
 layout: multiple_sections # Remove this line if not sectionned subject

-tags:
-    - FIXME
+showcase: FIXME # or remove
 preview: FIXME # or remove
 summary: |
     A summary
     on multiple lines

     that support **markdown**.
+tags:
+    - FIXME
 ---